Pascal-Flores/Chrome-extension-Tinkercad-Circuits-SVG-Extractor/readme.md

 - [Node.js](https://nodejs.org/en/) + [npm](https://www.npmjs.com/)

-Clone the repository and install the dependencies :
+1. Clone the repository and install the dependencies :

 ```bash
 npm install
 ```

-Build the extension :
+2. Build the extension :

 ```bash
 npm run build
 ```

-You have now a dist folder.
+3. You have now a dist folder.
 Open google chrome and go to the [extensions page](chrome://extensions/).
-Enable the "Developer mode" and click on "Load unpacked".
-Select the repository folder.
+4. Enable the "Developer mode" and click on "Load unpacked".
+5. Select the repository folder.
+6. Done !